Getting Involved and Taking Charge of your Financial Well-Being

 Ladies, we have come a long way in the last century.
 As we celebrate 100 years of being able to vote this election year, we also celebrate the tremendous growth of the role of a woman at home and in the workforce.
 Long gone are the days where women had little to no input and power over their future.
 To highlight a few of these accomplishments, today, for those in the workforce, women represent 40% of all breadwinners.
 This is a significant increase (4x) in the last six decades.
 In addition, we have gained tremendous traction in business ownership, as 30% of all privately owned businesses are owned by women.
 What is even more impressive is that in today’s workforce, women now represent a larger proportion of management and professional roles than men, coming in at 52%.
 Way to go, Ladies!

-While there is much to be proud of and much to celebrate as we wrap up the first century post the women’s suffrage movement, it is important to note that along with these accomplishments, for most of us, we are still also considered the primary caretaker of our families.
-While I personally believe this means we are all superheroes, the reality is that this amplifies our responsibilities to our families, especially as it relates to financial planning and investing.
+While there is much to be proud of and much to celebrate as we wrap up the first-century post the women’s suffrage movement, it is important to note that along with these accomplishments, for most of us, we are still also considered the primary caretaker of our families.
+While I personally believe this means we are all superheroes, the reality is that this amplifies our responsibilities to our families, especially as it relates to personal finance for women.
 For most households, even though women are thriving at work and at home, they are still lagging in the financial planning department by leaving those matters to their spouses.

 This unfortunate truth puts millions of women at risk financially.
 It is estimated that 90% of all women will be directly responsible for their finances at some point in their lifetime.
 It is easy to see why.
 No one gets married with the intention of getting divorced, at least, I hope.
 Yet, the divorce rate still hovers around 50%.
 Also, women live longer than men.
 There is a much greater likelihood of a woman becoming a widow than there is for a man to become a widower.
 According to the U.S. Census Bureau, the average age of a widow is 55 years old and a third of women who become widowed are younger than 65.
 At 55 years old, most couples are still working, saving for retirement, paying for college, and paying off a mortgage.
 This can wreak havoc on a family should the person who has been making all the financial decisions suddenly die.
 If the statistics show us that we are the ones most at risk, what can we do as the “Family Superhero” to protect the financial well-being of ourselves and our families?